small-same/small-same/README.md

    * DISPLAY Functional Verficiation
    * HDMI PHY Setting for 4K
 * **Project Experience with Tapout IC**
-    * Contributed to the successful tape-out of SFH980 – a 4K setup-box IC with integrated In-house FBD (SMIC 40nm).
+    * Contributed to the successful tape-out of SFH980 – a 4K set-top box IC with integrated In-house FBD (SMIC 40nm).
-    * SFH821 – a 2K setup-box IC with 10-bit Coder and DISPLAY (SMIC 40nm).
+    * SFH821 – a 2K set-top box IC with 10-bit Coder and DISPLAY (SMIC 40nm).
-    * SFH826 – a 2K setup-box IC, leading the effort to fix critical issues from SFH821 (SMIC 40nm).
+    * SFH826 – a 2K set-top box IC, leading the effort to fix critical issues from SFH821 (SMIC 40nm).

 </details>